#CuriousGoat: How To Prepare For A Pandemic

 And there are only three items.
 Good luck collecting them all!

 (If you really want to create a traditional "emergency kit" for outbreaks, the Centers for Disease Control and Prevention has suggestions.
 But chances are very, very low that you'll need extra batteries and a gallon of water for a flu pandemic.
-Thank goodness).
+Thank goodness.)

-1. Vaccines:
+1. Vaccines

 At first this sounds like public health propaganda — just another excuse to plug the MMWR vaccines.
 How could a vaccine for known diseases prepare you for a pandemic for a new disease that doesn't have a vaccine yet?

-"It absolutely can," says Dr. William Powderly, an infectious disease doctor at Washington University in St. Louis and the president of the Infectious Disease Society of America.
+"It absolutely can," says Dr. William Powderly, an infectious disease doctor at Washington University in St. Louis and the president of the Infectious Diseases Society of America.

 Here's an example.

-"Suppose we have an outbreak of a new influenza, something that's deadly — and so new that there's no vaccine for it" he says.
+"Suppose we have an outbreak of a new influenza, something that's deadly — and so new that there's no vaccine for it," he says.
 "Well, how do people die of influenza?"

 It's not just from the virus itself.
 "One of the most common causes is secondary pneumonia — people getting pneumonia on top of the flu," Powderly says.
 "Completely new infections can weaken your immune system and set you up for a known infection."